adoart/adoart.github.io/content/english/about.md

 ---

 I'm André Duarte and I like to see things moving on the screen. <br/>I'm a software developer working in IT since 2006.
-Although my passion is computer graphics I've been working in web development in the Fintech sector for most of my career.
-Until recently when I decided to try and break through the gaming industry.